 Welcome to the Presidents corner – and my window to the world

-First I take the opportunity to thank our web-master and treasurer at the WFDB, Christer Nilsson, for his outstanding work reconstructing our online presence, taking us one step further in communicating with our surroundings; Enabling us to promote our cause and perform our duty as advocates of people with deafblindness around the world in our effort to secure our equal rights and opportunities.
+First I take the opportunity to thank our web-master and treasurer at the WFDB, Christer Nilsson, for his outstanding work reconstructing our online presence, taking us one step further in communicating with our surroundings; Enabling us to promote our cause and perform our duty as advocates of persons with deafblindness around the world in our effort to secure our equal rights and opportunities.

 But not only Christer has done a great job in our community.
 We all have, and I would like to commend our friends at The African Association of the Deafblind (AFDB), and congratulate them and their President Ezekiel Kumwenda for obtaining the certificate that officially confirms the registration of the AFDB in Malawi, great work.

 In Ecuador we have our Vice President Sonnia Margarita Villacres, working tirelessly with organizing and facilitating our coming EC meeting in Guayaquil in August.
 This she manages to do in spite of an hectic schedule, and the challenges we all face in our work due to our deafblindness.

 Francisco J. Trigueros Molina, the President of Spanish association of the deafblind (FASOCIDE) is already well on the way with preparations for our General Assembly and the 11th Helen Keller World Conference in Spain, June 2018, and a presentation of the WFDB he will give at a conference in Qatar in March.

 Our friends and colleagues in the EDbU are planning the EDbU General Assembly and Deafblind Conference in Finland June 2017; And this summer, in Plovdiv, Bulgaria 3rd to 7th of July there will be a week of sports and celebrations for people with deafblindness.

 I can go on and on, there are many processes in the pipeline now, and a lot of great work done by so many; I am grateful to you all for your time and effort.